OSHAYE/curriculum2016/year1/units/unitReview/topics/topic1/README.md

 </tr>
 <tr>

-	<td>In this session the students will take a mid-year coding challenge using HackerRank.
-The challenge will test their knowledge on all skills taught this school year.
-The average student should take 30 minutes to complete this challenge.
-However, please allot 45 minutes to complete it.</td>
+	<td>In this session, the students wil prepare for their upcoming mid-year challenge by competing in trivia.
+Trivia will test their knowledge of HTML, CSS, JavaScript, Githib, Git, ScriptEd and General Tech Knowledge.</td>

 </tr>
 </table>